Skip to main content

 device.submit();

-For more detail. device.canvasContext.getDefaultFramebuffer() returns a special framebuffer that lets you render to screen (into the device's swap chain textures).
+For more detail. device.getDefaultCanvasContext().getDefaultFramebuffer() returns a special framebuffer that lets you render to screen (into the device's swap chain textures).
 This framebuffer is used by default when a device.beginRenderPass() is called without providing a framebuffer:

-const renderPass = device.beginRenderPass({framebuffer: device.canvasContext.getDefaultFramebuffer()});
+const renderPass = device.beginRenderPass({framebuffer: device.getDefaultCanvasContext().getDefaultFramebuffer()});

 ...

-Clearing the screen
+Clearing

 const renderPass = device.beginRenderPass({clearColor: [0, 0, 0, 1]});